martyjs/marty/docs/_api/stores/index.md

 {% endsample %}

-<h2 id="id">id</h2>

-A unique identifier (*required*).
-Needed for and (de)hydration and by the [registry]({% url /api/registry/index.html %}) to uniquely identify the type.

 <h2 id="displayName">displayName</h2>

-An (optional) display name for the action creator.
+An optional display name for the stores.
 Used for richer debugging.
-We will use the Id if displayName hasn't been set.
-If you're using ES6 classes, displayName will automatically be the name of the class.
+If you're using ES6 classes, displayName will be the name of the class by default.

-<h2 id="for">for(obj)</h2>

-Resolves the instance of the object for the objects Marty context.
-The context can either be the object itself or available at ``obj.context`` or ``obj.context.marty``.

 <h2 id="handlers">handlers</h2>

 The <code>handlers</code> property is used to define which handlers should be called when an action is dispatched.
-The key is the name of the handler and value is an [action predicate](#action-predicates).
+The key is the name of the handler and value is either a single constant or an array of constants.

 When invoked the handlers arguments are [the arguments passed to the dispatcher]({% url /api/action-creators/index.html#dispatch %}).
 The original action is available by calling <code>this.action</code>.